getzenith/hazard-report/README.md

 ![](https://github.com/getzenith/.github/blob/main/Zenith_Banner_Report.jpg)
 # Zenith Hazard Report

-This website is an integral part of the Zenith Go Hazard Detection System, designed to display captured images and hazard analysis results.
+This website is an integral part of the [Zenith Go](https://github.com/getzenith/zenith-go/tree/main) Hazard Detection System, designed to display captured images and hazard analysis results.
 Below is an explanation of the website's components and dependencies.

-## File Structure

-The website comprises the following files:

-1. **index.html**: The main HTML file for the website layout and structure.
-2. **style.css**: CSS file containing styles for the website's appearance and layout.
-3. **logo.svg**: SVG file serving as the logo for the Hazard Detection System.
-4. **background.jpg**: Background image used in the website design.
+This initiative is part of the UXDG-490 course curriculum offered by the Savannah College of Art and Design.
+The project's objective is to conceptualize solutions for humanitarian needs and realize them through the process of prototyping.

 ## Functionality
 The website's functionality is geared towards providing a detailed insight into hazard detection outcomes and their explanations, derived from the GPT-4 Vision Preview model.
 The following features are incorporated: